OpenMD/OpenMD/samples/water/README.md

 ## waterBoxer

-OpenMD also has a utility script to aide in the generation of water simulation cells. **waterBoxer** is a perl script which generates FCC lattices of water molecules at user-defined densities and system sizes. **waterBoxer** prints a helpful discription of how its use and functionalities when passed *-h*.
+ **waterBoxer** is a perl script which generates FCC lattices of water molecules at user-defined densities and system sizes.
+The user can specifiy which water model to generate a system of, or as described above, change the component block definition from the default once generated.  **waterBoxer** prints a helpful discription of how its use and functionalities when passed *-h*.

 # References